La Médaille

 These are the thoughts I retread as I sit, here in a Ville Nouveau cafe, sipping an Americano at twilight, watching a swarming flock of sparrows dart through the dusk air; the birds are legion and their choreographed sky dance is maddeningly hypnotic.
 Even in the Euro-fied nouveau city, outside those old fortress walls, it is easy to slip into the mystic.
 Realizing I am far too caffeinated, I ask the garçon for beer.

 In a daydreamy haze, I return to my budget hotel, quietly belching as I wait at the front desk for the clerk to return with my laundered linen suit.
-Entering from stage left: Emilie.
+Entering from stage left: Emily.
 B’jour Vic, she says, her voice as silken and cold as a drowned lily floating in the Seine.
 Startled out of my daze, I half-turn towards her and sputter, howdy-g’damn!
-She winces, likely wondering what strange gibberish is this.
+Her smile seems to dance without the slightest move of her lips.

-I first saw Emilie on the hills outside of the city, standing on a boulder, eyes closed, arms wide, embracing all that is, all that was, this incredible valley.
+I first saw Emily on the hills outside of the city, standing on a boulder, eyes closed, arms wide, embracing all that is, all that was, this incredible valley.
 She presents herself as a Parisienne, a backpacker dressed in simple cottons dyed earthy tones, her only flair being an impossibly long scarf: a woolen python constricting itself around her when warmth is required.
 She has brown eyes; desert-bronzed skin; lips Sahara dry, yet sensual & pronounced; hair of dark roots, as knotted as the ancient Medina streets grown into dreadlocks, bleached by whichever suns she’s traveled beneath.
-Emilie is thin, she could use a few camel burgers.
+Emily is thin, she could use a few camel burgers.
 Her flesh is tense to the touch, pulsating, like the potential energy simmering in the reflex of a paranoid bunny.
 She smells of cabbage and patchouli.
-Emilie leaves an impression.
+And while she presents herself as Parisienne, she’s from fucking Brisbane.
+Yeah, Emily leaves an impression.

-And here she is en route to the hotel’s elevator lobby, smiling more with her eyes than the slight tilt of her lips.
-It is quite the contrast to her default resting face of Gallic indifference; I take notice.
-We’re going out tonight, Vic, Emilie says to me.
+We’re going out tonight, Vic, Emily says to me.
 We leave in an hour.
 Will you be joining us, she asks.
 I coolly ponder this change in plan.
 My plan had been to drink gin and write my howdy-g’damned diatribes in my hotel room under the mildew-spitting, death-rattling, air-conditioning unit on full blast.
-Emilie isn’t going to wait for my response.
+Emily doesn’t wait for my response.
 She says rather presumptively, wouldn’t miss it for the world, would you, Vic?
 I nod.
 I will see you in an hour, I say.

 It is time to freshen-up.
-I’m without certain toiletries and the front desk is of no help; I bathe in shampoo and trim my beard by shaving with toothpaste.
+I’m without certain toiletries and the front desk is of no help; I bathe in shampoo and trim my beard edges with a razor and toothpaste.
 I leave my pigeon-piss boots in a bucket of water and opt for cross-trainers.
 With my linen suit clean… ish… I’m ready for a night out in Morocco.

-I return to the lobby to find Emilie’s entourage gathered; it’s an assortment of women travelers from Canada, Switzerland, Australia, France and England.
-And then there’s Bruce Bogan of Brisbane, the father of one of the lady travelers, Mattie, who is a snow-white brunette studying zoology at uni.
-Bruce is built for rugby, his girth strengthened with Vegemite, kangaroo steaks and Victoria’s Bitter.
+I return to the lobby to find Emily’s entourage gathered; it’s an assortment of women travelers from Canada, Switzerland, Australia and England.
+And then there’s Bruce Bogan of Brisbane, a rugby player from the 70s and the father of Emily and Mattie.
 Oi, Vic, me auld mate!, Bruce says, crushing me in a bear hug.
-The man is old enough to be my father, but damn is he strong.
-Where we off to then, mate?
-The eyes of the room turn towards me, including those of Emilie…
+Oh good, I say to Bruce, you’re here too.
+Where we off to then, mate?, he asks.
+The eyes of the room turn towards me, including those of Emily…

 I know just the place.